jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: C# WebScraping!

 **Thoughts:**  Today I started a project in C# that scrapes some profile web pages for their information.
 I wanted to agregate the data from multiple profiles into one view.
 Kind of hard to explain.

+### Day 27: September 28, 2025

+**Today's Progress**: C# WebScraping pt 2!

+**Thoughts:**  I worked on the webscraping today.
+I started working on a combined profile page that will display all my informaion.
+Almost like a dashboard for my different profiles.
+I want to show my streak information and my combined progress from week to week.